zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### map_cache_size

 Number of object held in the MapReduce cache.
-These will be ejected when the cache runs out of room or the bucket/key pair for that entry changes. (default:
+These will be ejected when the cache runs out of room or the bucket/key pair for that entry changes.
+Only valid when mapred_system is `legacy`. (default:
 "10000")

 #### js_source_dir

 Where to load user-defined built in Javascript functions (default: unset)

+#### http_url_encoding

+Determines how Riak treats URL encoded buckets, keys, and links over the REST API.
+When set to `on` Riak always decodes encoded values sent as URLs and Headers.
+Otherwise, Riak defaults to compatibility mode where links are decoded, but buckets and keys are not.
+The compatibility mode will be removed in a future release. (default: `off`)

+#### vnode_vclocks

+When set to `true` uses vnode-based vclocks rather than client ids.
+This significantly reduces the number of vclock entries.
+Only set `true` if *all* nodes in the cluster are upgraded to 1.0. (default: `false`)

+#### legacy_keylisting

+This option enables compatability of bucket and key listing with 0.14 and earlier versions.
+Once a rolling upgrade to a version >= 1.0 is completed for a cluster, this should be set to `false` for improved performance for bucket and key listing operations. (default: `true`)

 #### pb_ip